Case Studies

 A 60-year-old recruiting company threw out the org chart, gave every employee the same authority as the CEO, and scaled it to 450 people across three countries.

-- Self-management decision practices scaled to 450 staff
+- Self-management scaled to 450 staff

-- Equal voice for every employee regardless of seniority
+- Equal voice regardless of seniority

-- A transparent record of every team decision
+- Transparent record of team decisions

 Twenty-eight developers spun out of the Ethereum Foundation with no hierarchy, no executives, and a rule that every decision must have everyone's consent.

-- Consent-based decisions with a distributed team
+- Consent-based distributed decisions

-- Legally binding decisions enshrined in governance documents
+- Legally binding governance decisions

-- A voice for every team member across time zones
+- Every voice heard across time zones

-Consent-Based Decisions at an Argentine Consultancy
+Consent-based decisions at an Argentine consultancy

 What happens when 80 developers collectively set everyone's salary — and a single objection can block any decision?

-- Transparent salary-setting with your whole team
+- Transparent team salary-setting

-- A searchable history of every decision and its reasoning
+- Searchable decision history and reasoning

-- Non-contentious decisions moved forward asynchronously
+- Routine decisions resolved asynchronously

-- Equal say for every team member through consent-based process
+- Equal say through consent process

 As the team grew past 20, the old way of deciding things stopped working.

-- Consent-based decisions with a distributed team
+- Consent-based distributed decisions

-- Custom templates for recurring processes like salary reviews
+- Templates for recurring processes

 450 staff, three countries, no positional authority — how does a self-managing company actually make decisions at that scale?

-- Scale self-management decision practices to 450 staff
+- Self-management scaled to 450 staff

-- Coordinate decisions across 3 countries and multiple time zones
+- Decisions across countries and time zones

-- Support daily distributed decision-making at scale
+- Daily distributed decisions at scale

-- Maintain a transparent record of every team decision
+- Transparent record of team decisions

 120 open-source developers, fully remote, competing for talent against Silicon Valley — and nothing happens without going through a general assembly.

-- Inclusive General Assembly processes for 120+ members
+- General Assembly for 120+ members

-- Transparent decisions across a fully remote cooperative
+- Transparent remote cooperative decisions

 A cooperative of architects who design sustainable buildings needed their own governance to be just as thoughtfully constructed.

-- Quick approval on policies and costs outside of meetings
+- Quick approvals outside meetings

 - Subgroups focused on relevant projects